wahm3d/projects/README.md

 ### Sudoku Solver

 - Created a soduku solver using genetic algorithms, this is fully functional and attempts to solve a variable soduko board of sizes 1x1 to 16x16 using genetic programming concepts such as fitness functions, mutatation, parent selection, reproduction, etc.
+- Has many options to change the options from the % Indivudals mutated.

 ![Sudoku Solver](soduku_solver.jpg)